 Consider a low bandwidth scenario and a backup account containing millions of files.
 When you launch InstantData on such an account, it can take very long (more than an hour) to download the index before InstantData can be used.

-Fortunately, InstantData has the ability to use the indexes stored with the ESE backup client.
+Fortunately, InstantData has the ability to use the indexes stored with the ESE Agent.
 To do this:

 - Launch InstantData from the Console or by using using a shared InstantData URL.